accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It helps you set up secure file transfer services (FTP and the more secure SFTP) on a Debian Linux server.
 *   **Q: Why does it cover both FTP and SFTP?**
     A: It provides options.
 SFTP (based on SSH) is generally more secure, but FTP is still widely used.
 The guide provides secure configurations for both.
-*   **Q: What practical topics are covered?**
-    A: The guide covers package installation, security-focused configuration, firewall rules, creating dedicated users, and setting up shared directories with multi-user access.
 *   **Q: What technologies does this guide cover?**
     A: This guide covers server administration on Debian Linux, specifically configuring VSFTPD for FTP, OpenSSH for SFTP, and UFW (Uncomplicated Firewall).

-© 2024 Accaderi.
-All rights reserved.

 ---